 As with many other strains in this database, this bacterial strain has been researched to assess its potential benefits for the relief of Irritable Bowel Syndrome (IBS) and the associated symptoms.
 The following studies suggest that it may do so because it has an anti-inflammatory effect in the body.
 It is important to note that this strain is also known by a few different names.
 This strain has actually recently undergone genome sequencing and whereas it was known beforehand as Bifidobacterium longum subsp. infantis 35624, the genome sequencing has actually caused it to be reclassified as Bifibobacterium longum subsp. longum 35634.
-Strictly speaking, therefore, this strain should come under the longum species however it is still much better known and commercially sold as an infantis strain, and it has been kept as such for the purpose of this Probiotic Database.
-This strain is also commercially known as Bifantis®.
-(Altmann F, et al. 2016).
+Strictly speaking, therefore, this strain should come under the longum species however it is still much better known and commercially sold as an infantis strain, and it has been kept as such for the purpose of this Probiotics Database.
+This strain is also commercially known as Bifantis® (Altmann F, et al. 2016).

 Bifidobacterium infantis 35624 – Safety and Survival